iq-motion-control/iq-module-communication-doc/docs/tutorials/hobby_calibration.rst

 Calibration With PX4 and QGroundControl Motor Test
 ==================================================
 As described in `Calibration With ArduCopter and Mission Planner Motor Test`_ above, typically you would use an RC transmitter to calibrate a module when connected to a flight controller.
-But just as with ArduCopter and Mission Planner, You can also use PX4 and QGroundControl to easily try out calibration without the need for any RC transmitter setup.
+But just as with ArduCopter and Mission Planner, you can also use PX4 and QGroundControl to easily try out calibration without the need for any RC transmitter setup.
 All you need is your IQ
 Module, a flight controller with PX4, and a computer with QGroundControl.

 First, follow the steps laid out in :ref:`hobby_fc_tutorial` for setting up your IQ module and PX4 flight controller to communicate with each other using PWM.
 Make sure to test